chryzsh/DarthSidious/README.md

 - Using a red light saber (and a blaster) to take control of your Empire.

-I strongly you read every step closely, as missing out on certain things can make everything not work as it should.
+### I strongly you recommend reading every step closely, as missing out on certain stuff can make things not work as it should.

 **Obvious disclaimer is obvious:** The tools demonstrated in this guide should not be used in an environment without complete authorization from it's legal owner.